breakdowns/slam-mirrorbot/README.md

 ## Deploying on Heroku with heroku-cli and Goorm IDE
 <p><a href="https://telegra.ph/How-to-Deploy-a-Mirror-Bot-to-Heroku-with-CLI-05-06"> <img src="https://img.shields.io/badge/see%20on%20telegraph-grey?style=for-the-badge" width="190""/></a></p>

-# Using Service Accounts for uploading to avoid user rate limit
+# Using Service Accounts for uploading to avoid user rate limit (Optional)
 For Service Account to work, you must set **USE_SERVICE_ACCOUNTS=**"True" in config file or environment variables, Many thanks to [AutoRClone](https://github.com/xyou365/AutoRclone) for the scripts.
 **NOTE**: Using Service Accounts is only recommended while uploading to a Team Drive.